 Today's excursion takes you into the rainforest.

-Experience a canopy tour for an unforgettable look at the ecosystem and wildlife up in the tree tops.
+Rise to canopy level for an unforgettable look at the ecosystem and wildlife up in the treetops.

-Relax in the hot springs warmed by geothermal heat from the volcano.
+Relax in hot spring waters warmed by geothermal heat from the volcano.

 Enjoy kayaking on Lake Arenal.
 Learn about various indigenous bird species including cormorants, flycatchers, egrets, kingfishers, herons, and darters.
 Search the shoreline for Howler Monkeys frolicking in the canopy.
 Observe lakeside lava flow from the Arenal Volcano.